brentvollebregt/emotionify/README.md

 Create an emotion gradiented Spotify playlist

 ## Current TODO
-- [Bug]: Selecting different playlists before the last has loaded can cause requested data to be lost
-    - This is occurring on `App.tsx:refreshPlaylist` when setting the state with the current state
 - `/analysis`
     - Select a playlist like in /sort
     - Show different features about the playlist in general (from all songs)